-case word in [ [(] pattern [ | pattern ] ... ) list ;; ] ... esac
+case word in [[(] pattern [| pattern] ...) list ;;] ... esac

-A case command first expands word, and tries to match it against each pattern in turn, using the same matching rules as for pathname expansion (see Pathname Expansion below).
+A case command first expands word, and tries to match it against each pattern in turn, using the matching rules described under Pattern Matching below.
 The word is expanded using tilde expansion, parameter and variable expansion, arithmetic expansion, command substitution, process substitution and quote removal.
 Each pattern examined is expanded using tilde expansion, parameter and variable expansion, arithmetic expansion, command substitution, and process substitution.
 If the nocasematch shell option is enabled, the match is performed without regard to the case of alphabetic characters.
 When a match is found, the corresponding list is executed.
 If the ;; operator is used, no subsequent matches are attempted after the first pattern match.
 Using ;& in place of ;; causes the shell to test the next pattern list in the statement, if any, and execute any associated list on a successful match.
 The exit status is zero if no pattern matches.
 Otherwise, it is the exit status of the last command executed in list.

-if list; then list; [ elif list; then list; ] ... [ else list; ] fi while list-1; do list-2; done until list-1; do list-2; done
+if list; then list; [elif list; then list;] ... [else list;] fi while list-1; do list-2; done until list-1; do list-2; done